giantswarm/releases/announcements/move-to-cluster-api.md

 ### What will the move look like?

 Giant Swarm is investing an enormous amount of effort to make the process safe and convenient for you.
 From your perspective, it will look like a regular update to a new major version -- no migration will be required.
-On the Giant Swarm side, a combination of automated and manual steps will be performed to replace Giant Swarm's components with upstream Cluster API.
-During a similar process for undertaken for Azure customers replacing CoreOS with Flatcar, the only inconvenience for the users was the need to schedule the upgrade ahead of time to make sure there's an engineer available to perform the manual parts of the transition.

-These are the steps Giant Swarm plans to make:
-1. ...
+On the Giant Swarm side, a series of well-tested, automated actions will be performed to transform your current clusters into the Cluster API ones.

 ### What are the risks?